amirkhabaza/ParticipantCalibrationApp-FRONTEND-/Frontend/README.md

 This app does **not** talk to the eye tracker.
 It fullscreen-opens on the stimulus monitor, presents nine known screen positions in shuffled order, and writes a CSV with VSYNC-aligned **Unix epoch** timestamps so downstream analysis can match gaze samples to each target window.

+Each target uses a **dim → confirm → bright** flow: the participant looks at a dim dot, confirms readiness (joystick button by default), then the dot turns bright for a fixed recording window.
+The CSV logs separate timestamps for the dim and bright phases.

 ---

 ## Where it fits in the pipeline